Avril112113/WhyB-Spec/spec.md

 # Specification
-Version: 0.1 pre
+Version: 0.0.1-pre
-A `YOLOL value` in JSON is either a number or a string, send only other data is not supported by this spec
+A `YOLOL value` in JSON is either a number or a string, sending any other data is not supported by this spec

 Table Of Contents:
 - [Specification](#specification)